brettcannon/python-launcher/README.md

 [release every 6 weeks](https://github.com/rust-lang/rfcs/blob/master/text/0507-release-channels.md)
 and this project tracks Rust's stable channel closely.

+Do note that this will **not** install things such as shell completions, the man page, etc.

 ### From a `.tar.xz` file

 If you go to the